Indian Ocean raid: Strategic situation

 The island of Ceylon was strategically important, since it commanded the Indian Ocean.
 Thus it controlled access to India, the vital Allied shipping routes to the Middle East and the oilfields of the Persian Gulf.
 Ceylon held most of the British Empire's resources of rubber.
-An important harbour and naval base, Trincomalee, was located on the island’s eastern coast.
+An important harbour and naval base, Trincomalee, was located on the island's eastern coast.
 Japanese propaganda had an effect on some of the Sinhalese population, who now awaited their arrival.

-The fall of Singapore on 15 February 1942 broke the United Kingdom's eastern defensive perimeter of the Bay of Bengal; and Japanese occupation of the Andaman Islands on 23 March 1942 gave Japan control of the Andaman Sea enabling ships to resupply Japanese troops in the Burma Campaign for control of India.
+The fall of Singapore on 15 February 1942 broke the United Kingdom's eastern defensive perimeter of the Bay of Bengal; and the Japanese occupation of the Andaman Islands on 23 March gave Japan control of the Andaman Sea, enabling ships to resupply Japanese troops in the Burma Campaign for control of India.
 Both German and British authorities anticipated Japanese capture of Ceylon to solidify control of the Bay of Bengal and disrupt British resupply for defence of India, Australia, and perhaps the Middle East.
 Ceylon was hastily garrisoned by Australian troops returning from North Africa; and HMS Indomitable was relieved of naval duties to serve as a high-speed aircraft ferry shuttling available planes to Ceylon.

 Japanese intentions to mount a major offensive into the Indian Ocean were placed on hold in March 1942; strong naval forces were needed in the western Pacific against the United States, and the Imperial Japanese Army (IJA) refused to allocate troops for an invasion of Ceylon.
 In response, the IJN developed Operation C, a plan for an aggressive raid into the Indian Ocean in early April.
 Operation C aimed to destroy the British Eastern Fleet, and disrupt British lines of communications in the Bay of Bengal in support of the Burma Campaign.

 British intelligence correctly assessed the Japanese strategy.
 The Americans were notified; the Doolittle Raid – which was already in progress – took on the additional role of a diversion.